 TotalEnergies is present in close to 130 countries.
 The nature of its activities and its geographical footprint in sometimes complex environments place the Company at the junction of a range of society’s concerns relating to people, the environment and business ethics.
 TotalEnergies places sustainable development in all its dimensions at the heart of its strategy, its projects and operations in order to contribute to the well-being of the population.

 Identification and assessment of main challenges and risks

-In doing so, the Company performs regular assessments, following a variety of procedures, of the risks and impacts linked to its activities on the social field, on people’s health and safety, on the environment, climate, human rights and business ethics, as well as on its supply chain.
+In doing so, the Company performs regular assessments, following a variety of procedures, of the risks and impacts linked to its activities in the social topics, people’s health and safety, the environment, climate, human rights and business ethics, as well as its supply chain.

 - The risks and challenges relating to health, safety and the environment are identified as part of a dynamic process that draws in particular on lessons learned, which are included in the HSE (Health, Safety and Environment) reference framework known as One MAESTRO (Management and Expectations Standards Toward Robust Operations).

 - The identification of climate-related risks and challenges is carried out by the Sustainability & Climate division.

 - The Human resources division is responsible for identifying risks and challenges related to the workforce.

 - In terms of human rights, TotalEnergies relies in particular on the UN Guiding Principles (UNGPs) Reporting Framework to identify its salient risks.

 - In terms of purchasing, a mapping of CSR risks has been drawn up and regularly updated since 2012.

 In conjunction with these risk identification processes, a dialogue based on stakeholders’ involvement and participation is implemented in order to develop constructive and transparent relationships with them and to identify the main challenges and expectations and contribute to their evaluation and prioritization.